rmohr/burg/README.md

 Tests
 -----

 The unit tests use gmock and gtest which are already included.
-To run the test do the following after building the main project:
+To run the tests, execute

-First you have to switch to the tests directory, otherwise all the unittest included with gmock itself would be started too!

 ```
-cd tests
-make check
+make -C tests && make -C tests check-TESTS
 ```

 Usage